-Lecturer / (tenured) assistant professor at University Paris Diderot - Paris 7.
+Lecturer / (tenured) assistant professor at Université de Paris.

 In tight collaboration with wet-lab biologists, I develop new methods to analyse mass spectrometry data.
 More generally, I have a strong interest in the analysis and management of biological data.

 Visiting scientist at the Fondation Congolaise pour la Recherche Médicale (FCRM).